An Unconventional Woman Filmmaker In Romantic Relationships

 Producing requires a strategic and logical way of thinking to find the best solutions for each project, balancing creativity with efficiency and costs, specially to film in remote places inside Peru.

-So, reading all this must feel like a big thing for men and their lack of capacity to bring safety in a different way than the ancestral times.
 Women now carry a sense of personal security that in the past were exactly the tools for admiration and validation to men.
 However these new times never meant that we don’t admire them anymore.
 True admiration and validation as a human being; regardless the gender; have little to do with exceptional titles or careers.
 They are more about the emotional stability someone can offer during difficult times.

 On one hand, many men love intellectual connection with someone adventure that now have the freedom in time and economy to do things with them; but at the same time they may still expect a more submissive dynamic where difficult conversations are avoided.
 This because these conversations trigger something inside them, or because they simply do not have the answers and prefer to avoid the discomfort.